Director of the National Initiative for Cybersecurity Education (NICE)

-Kofi Ansah-Brew joined NIST in early November as the NICE Lead for Government Engagement and Coordinator for the Federal Information Security Educators (FISSEA).
+Kofi Ansah-Brew joined NIST in early November as the NICE Lead for Government Engagement and Program Lead for the Federal Information Security Educators (FISSEA).
 He is a recent graduate of the University of Maryland where he was a CyberCorps: Scholarship for Service Scholar.
 He completed a Bachelor's degree in Information Science with a Minor in Cybersecurity; he also participated in the Advanced Cybersecurity Experience for Students (ACES) Program and conducted research on “Improving the Cybersecurity Awareness of University of Maryland Students”.
-He has interned with the Cybersecurity and Infrastructure Security Agency (CISA) and National Oceanic and Atmospheric Administration (NOAA) Cyber Security Center; he also worked in the Network Operations Center (NOC) at the University of Maryland.
+Read more.

 Manager of Communications and Operations, National Initiative for Cybersecurity Education (NICE)